pop-os/docs/src/customize-pop/customize-desktop.md

 ## Background

 Choose a pre-installed desktop background or assign a custom image in the `Background` tab.
+You can also right-click anywhere on the desktop and select `Change Background...`.

 ![Background Tab](/images/customize-desktop/background-tab.png)